LogoThe Home Business Alliance

 I have never come across any business opportunity which sounded too good to be true which turned out to be true.

-How common are these scams nowadays: Craft assembly, chain letters/emails, envelope stuffing/email processing/ad placing, MLM, calling premium rate numbers for more info, etc. Are there any more common scams you could add to this list?
+How common are these scams nowadays: craft assembly, chain letters/emails, envelope stuffing/email processing/ad placing, MLM, calling premium rate numbers for more info, etc.?
+Are there any more common scams you could add to this list?

 Thankfully, bogus craft work and envelope stuffing opportunities are on the wane, probably largely because of the wide publicity given to them by the Office of Fair Trading and other consumer organisations.
 Email processing and ad placing opportunities continue to proliferate on the Internet however, with misleading advertising suggesting that these are jobs where you are paid for processing emails or placing ads, whereas in fact you are simply operating as a self-employed person and you don't receive any money actually for processing emails or placing ads.
 Instead, you only receive money if you make a sale.
 Because you normally have to pay to place your ads, then you can lose money if you don't make sales.